wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-a.md

         - Draw from the wallflower deck.
             - If you are the second to last player, check the deck to make sure the final player does not draw their own card.
             - If you draw your own card, set it aside, draw again, then shuffle your own card back in.
+            - If you are the last player and draw your own card - Oops!
+Narrate your own wallflower's impression.
     - Hand the player their wallflower card, remove it from the deck for the rest of the round.
 Each wallflower reacts only once per round.
 5. [Impression](#impression)
     - Have the selected player give their wallflower's impression.